-Audio: PZI Zen Online – Tess unleashes demons.
-Demons abound in our lockdown and they can be helpful!
-Our protective Psychic Immune system and what triggers a response.
-How we protect our ‘self’ image.
-Demons tend to employ certainty and cultivate a life or death field of response.
+Tess unleashes demons: Demons abound in this Covid lockdown, and they can be helpful!
+We have a protective psychic immune system—what triggers a response?
+Demons tend to employ certainty and cultivate a life-or-death field of response.
 What are they protecting?
-As recorded May 12 2020
+Recorded online on May 12, 2020.

 Hakuin would paint that as a demon.
 This is demon number three.
 Which number demon is that?
 And the other things is that thing about how the thing we thought was the problem can transform, there is that real sense of what’s wrong with being a demon?
 If I think there’s a demon obviously I’m it.